Labour standards regulations in Canada (hours of work, vacations, holidays, sick leave and more)

 Sick leave and unpaid leave

 The Canada Labour Code provides protection against dismissal, lay-off, suspension, demotion or discipline because of absence due to illness or injury (“sick leave protection”) but there is no provision for paid leave of absence.
-The exception is Ontario, where as of January 1, 2018, employers must provide all employers with a minimum of 10 days off, two of which are paid.
+The exception is Ontario, where employers must provide all employees in the federally regulated private sector with a minimum of 10 sick days.

 Companies may offer paid sick leave as part of their benefits package—inquire when a job offer is made.

-Some companies also provide employees with a number of leaves, some of which are paid—parental leave, compassionate care leave, bereavement leave, etc.
+Some companies also provide employees with a variety of leave, some of which are paid—parental leave, compassionate care leave, bereavement leave, etc.

 Unions